google-marketing-solutions/video-exclusion-toolbox/README.md

 # Video Exclusion Toolbox

 By running ads on Youtube, an advertiser can only pull high level details of where their ads showed (name and URL).
-It might be difficult hard to spot patterns of unwanted channels/videos and decide what to exclude.
+It might be difficult to spot patterns of unwanted channels/videos and decide what to exclude.

 The Video Exclusion Toolbox pulls your ads reports from your selected accounts